user00000001/tesrasdk-ts/docs/en/asset.md

 # TWallet

 TWallet is a data storing file in JSON format.
-In Tersa, TWallet can store not only the digital identity but also digital assets.
+In Tesra, TWallet can store not only the digital identity but also digital assets.